michaelcao512/cs411project/docs/UserStories.md

 3. “As a user, I want to be directed straight to streaming services.”
 	Description: The user will select a movie recommendation and be taken directly to a known streaming service that it is on.
 If there are no streaming options for a movie, the user will be directed to a Google 	search for the movie to allow the user to find a way to watch it.

-“4.
-As a user, I want to be able to compile a watch list based on my suggestions.”
+4. "As a user, I want to be able to compile a watch list based on my suggestions.”
 	Description: The user will be able to select a button next to each movie they are recommended to add it to a list of movies they want to watch.
 The user will be able to view this list when trying to decide a movie to watch.

 5. “As a user, I want to be able to filter for certain criteria in the movies that are recommended.”